Midodrine: Pharmacokinetics

 After oral administration, midodrine is rapidly absorbed.
 The plasma levels of the prodrug peak after about half an hour, and decline with a half-life of approximately 25 minutes, while the metabolite reaches peak blood concentrations about 1 to 2 hours after a dose of midodrine and has a half-life of about 3 to 4 hours.
 The absolute bioavailability of midodrine (measured as desglymidodrine) is 93%.

 Midodrine and desglymidodrine diffuse poorly across the blood–brain barrier and are therefore peripherally selective and are not associated with effects in the central nervous system.

 Neither midodrine nor desglymidodrine are substrates of monoamine oxidase.

 Chemistry

-Midodrine, also known as 3,6-dimethoxy-β-hydroxy-N-aminoethanonyl-2-phenylethylamine, is a substituted phenethylamine derivative.
+Midodrine, also known as 2,5-dimethoxy-β-hydroxy-N-(aminoethanonyl)phenethylamine, is a substituted phenethylamine derivative.

 Midodrine is an odorless, white, crystalline powder, soluble in water and sparingly soluble in methanol.

 Midodrine's experimental log P is -0.5 and its predicted log P ranges from -0.49 to -0.95.
 The predicted log P of its active metabolite desglymidodrine ranges from -0.01 to 0.15.